gradle/native-samples/README.md

 ## Application with static library dependencies (static-library)

-This build demonstrates building and static libraries.
+This build demonstrates building and using static libraries.

 ```
 > cd static-library